 Prior to school opening: All new teachers hired prior to the start of school will participate in New Teacher Orientation (NTO), a multiday immersion program designed to ensure buy-in to the school's mission and vision and to address specific curricular and instructional needs.
 This training will be actively supported with ongoing coaching and additional training throughout the year.
 NHA has developed a collection of effective, industry-leading practices (see the ''Educational Need'' section for further details), which are being implemented throughout NHA-partner schools to build a common approach designed to generate outstanding academic results.
-During NTO, teachers and school leaders will learn why these practices are effective and see how they play out in daily activities such as classroom management and instructional planning.
+During NTO, teachers and school leaders will learn why these practices are effective and instructional planning.
 NTO participants will experience these principles both as they occur in a classroom environment and as they exist throughout the entire school.
 This will empower new teachers to begin applying these practices the moment they enter our school.

-A sample NTO agenda is outlined below:

-- -Day 1: Classroom Culture; Purpose & Vision; and, Behave with Care. - -Day 2: Classroom Culture continued. - -Day 3: Curriculum and Curricular Tools; Grade-level Best Practices.
+A sample NTO agenda is outlined below: -Day 1: Classroom Culture; Purpose & Vision; and, Behave with Care. -Day 2: Classroom Culture continued. -Day 3: Curriculum and Curricular Tools; Grade-level Best Practices.